MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Conclusion

 \section{Conclusion}

-Accurate ground-based cloud image segmentation is a critical enabling technology for grid dispatch operations and clean energy integration.
-In this paper, we addressed fundamental limitations in existing deep learning approaches by proposing MPCM-Net, a novel framework integrating partial convolution in the encoder and Mamba architecture in the decoder.
+The precise ground-based cloud image segmentation constitutes a fundamental prerequisite for grid dispatch operations and clean energy integration.
+To surmount the inherent limitations in existing DL approaches by proposing MPCM-Net, this article introduces a novel framework integrating partial convolution in the encoder and Mamba architecture in the decoder.
 Our principal contributions are threefold: First, we designed a novel MPAC encoder that facilitates interaction between local and global features across diverse cloud scales through ParCM and ParSM.
-Second, we introduced the SLA mechanism, a high-performance attention variant that delivers multi-scale feature representation with linear complexity.
-Third, we developed a M2B in the decoder that effectively mitigates contextual information loss while enhancing inference efficiency through spatial-semantic multi-dimensional feature integration.
-Extensive experimentation on our newly proposed CSRC dataset demonstrates the significant superiority of MPCM-Net over state-of-the-art methods.
+Second, we introduced the SLA mechanism, a high-performance attention variant that yields comprehensive multi-scale feature representation.
+Third, we developed a M2B in the decoder that effectively mitigates contextual information loss through spatial-semantic multi-dimensional feature integration.
+Extensive experimentation on our newly proposed CSRC dataset demonstrates the significant superiority of MPCM-Net over SOTA methods.
 Comprehensive ablation studies rigorously validate the effectiveness of each module.
-The results confirm that our MPCM-Net achieves an optimal balance between segmentation accuracy and inference speed for ground-based cloud segmentation.
+The results confirm that our MPCM-Net achieves a superior equilibrium between segmentation accuracy and inference speed for ground-based cloud segmentation.
 Future work will focus on extending MPCM-Net to ultra-short-term PV power forecasting tasks, further enhancing its practical utility in renewable energy management systems.

 \begin{IEEEbiography}[{ }]{Penghui Niu} received the B.S. degree in automobile engineering from Shanghai Dianji University, Shanghai, China, in 2017 and the M.S. degree in instruments science and technology from Tianjin University of Science and Technology, Tianjin, China, in 2021.
 He is currently pursuing the Ph.D. degree in control science and engineering with the School of Artificial Intelligence, Hebei University of Technology, Tianjin, China.
 His research interests include ultra-short-term PV power forecasting and intelligent interpretation of remote sensing images.\end{IEEEbiography}